gerrowadat/sheet/README.md

 ### Aliases

-You can set aliases for workbooks, worksheets and even ranges:
+You can set aliases for workbooks, worksheets and even ranges, then refer to them with the @ prefix (you can also configure this with `--alias-spec-prefix` or `sheet config set alias-spec-prefix &` or whatever)

 ```
 # See my current aliases